paulcarrtech/asciidoc-test-repo/My Asciidoctor Windows 11 Installation Guide.md

 ## Configure a GitHub Repository

-### Add AsciiDoc, Markdown, and YAML to GitHub Repo Stats
+### Include AsciiDoc, Markdown, and YAML to GitHub Repo Stats

 1. Add the following code to **.gitattributes**: